microsoft/dotnet/Documentation/compatibility/xslt-style-sheet-exception-message-changed.md

 ### Recommended Action

-Update any app code depending on the excepton message from this error condition to expect the new message, or (even better) update the code to depend only on the exception type (<xref:System.Xml.Xsl.XsltException?displayProperty=name>), which has not changed.
+Update any app code depending on the exception message from this error condition to expect the new message, or (even better) update the code to depend only on the exception type (<xref:System.Xml.Xsl.XsltException?displayProperty=name>), which has not changed.